School of Philosophy and Economic Science: Waterperry frescos

-Following a project by SES architects and artists' groups to plan and construct a new hall at Waterperry House, which began in 1971.
+A project by SES architects and artists' groups to plan and construct a new hall at Waterperry House began in 1971.
 In 1999–2001, frescos spanning three floors, illustrating SES's philosophies, were added to the property to create a sacred space intended to last at least 500 years.
 The architects and artists let their designs arise from reflection on a passage from one of the great texts of Advaita philosophy, the Brihadaranyaka Unpanishad: "In the beginning this self was indeed Brahman.
 It knew only itself as 'I am Brahman'.
 Therefore, it became All."
 MacLaren's intention was to create a place fit for King Janaka; accordingly the bridge and staircase was planned in glass.

 Children's education

 In 1975, SES founded the St James Independent Schools in London, comprising one school for girls and one for boys, both catering to children from 4–18 years of age.
-Today, only around 10 per cent of the children at St James have parents involved with SES.
-They're ranked in the Sunday Times' top UK schools guide.
 St Vedast's School for Boys, at Sarum Chase in Hampstead, London, was also founded in the mid-1970s and closed in 1985.
 Other schools included the Ficino School in Auckland, New Zealand; St James Preparatory Schools in Cape Town, Durban and Johannesburg, South Africa; John Colet School, Sydney, Australia; Erasmus School, Melbourne, Australia; the St James Independent Schools in London; Alcuin School in Leeds (closed in 2009); St James' primary school in Stockport (closed in 2015); and John Scottus School in Dublin.
 St James Junior Boys merged with the Junior Girls School to form St James Juniors in 2015.

-Greek philosophy, Eastern philosophy, Vedic dancing, Shakespeare, Renaissance art, meditation, mindfulness, Latin, Greek, Sanskrit language, calligraphy, and Vedic maths are taught in some of these schools from a very early age, in addition to the regular curriculum.
+Alongside the regular curriculum, Greek and Eastern Philosophy, Vedic Dancing, Shakespeare, Renaissance art, meditation, mindfulness, Latin, Greek, Sanskrit, Calligraphy, and Vedic Mathematics are taught from an early age.
 There is also a strong emphasis on sport through team games, music and arts.
 Children are taught the virtues of politeness, courtesy, truthfulness and honesty.